972-600-2660

 When Families Typically Need Extended Care

-• Nighttime wandering or falls: Individuals with dementia often become more confused and active at night.
-Without supervision, they may wander outside, fall, or injure themselves.
+• Nighttime restlessness or confusion: Individuals with dementia often become more confused and active at night.
+Having a caregiver present provides supervision and reassurance during those hours.

 • Advanced dementia or cognitive decline: When the individual can no longer be safely left alone at any point during the day or night.

-• Post-surgical recovery: The first days after a major surgery often require around-the-clock monitoring that exceeds what a family member can provide alone.
+• Post-surgical recovery: The first days after a major surgery often require around-the-clock support that exceeds what a family member can provide alone.

-• Hospital-to-home transition: Coming home from the hospital or rehab is one of the highest-risk periods for readmission.
-Continuous care during the first week home significantly reduces that risk.
+• Hospital-to-home transition: Coming home from the hospital or rehab is a time when families often want extra support in place.
+Continuous care during the first week home provides additional reassurance during that transition.

 • End-of-life comfort care: When a family wants their loved one to remain at home during the final stage of life, 24-hour care provides the support needed to make that possible with dignity.